-When Arnold Palmer visited Quail Hollow Club for the last time in 2013, the legendary golfer had some words of wisdom for longtime club president Johnny Harris.
+When Arnold Palmer visited Quail Hollow Club in 2011, the legendary golfer had some words of wisdom for longtime club president Johnny Harris.

 “He put his arm around me, and said, ‘Johnny, your mother and dad would be very pleased with everything that’s happened here, but just remember — greatness is a continuous process, and don’t ever stop trying to be great,’” recalls Harris, chairman and CEO of real-estate developer Lincoln Harris.
 “And I promise you, one of the things that we do here at Quail Hollow is try to be a place where greatness has a home.”

 Palmer need not have worried.
 Harris and his team are making certain that “greatness” translates to outsized economic, cultural and philanthropic impact for the region.

 Harris’ father, James J. Harris, helped found the south Charlotte course on family land in 1961 after encouragement from Palmer, who was then at the peak of his career.
 From 1969 to 1979, the club hosted the Kemper Open, a PGA Tour event.
 The PGA Championship, one of professional golf’s four major tournaments, was held here in 2017 (the event returns to Quail Hollow in 2025).

 Typically in the spring, golf fans — along with throngs of casual spectators — descend on Quail Hollow for the Wells Fargo Championship, held annually since 2003.
 Instead, this spring the tournament will move temporarily to Maryland’s TPC Potomac as the club prepares for another stage.

 September 20-25, Quail Hollow Club will host the PGA Tour’s Presidents Cup, a biennial global team competition pitting the top professional U.S. golfers against top golfers from the rest of the world excluding Europe.